-In the labor market, overtime hours worked have been essentially flat, at high levels (Chart 24[3]).
-The ratio of job offers to applicants has been at a high level, above 1.00.13 The unemployment rate has followed a gradual downtrend (Chart 23).14
+In the labor market, overtime hours worked have been essentially flat, at high levels (Chart 26[3]).
+The ratio of job offers to applicants has been at a high level, above 1.00.14 The unemployment rate has followed a downtrend (Chart 25).15

-In terms of employment (Chart 24[1]), the number of employees in the Labour Force Survey-which tends to show relatively large monthly fluctuations-has recently been showing, on average, a solid increase of about 1.0 percent on a year-on-year basis.
-On the other hand, growth in the number of regular employees in the Monthly Labour Survey, which is more stable, has gathered pace from more active hiring, and has recently marked increases in the range of 1.5-2.0 percent on a year-on-year basis.
-Looking at the number of regular employees in the Monthly Labour Survey in detail, while full-time employees have continued to increase steadily at around 1.0 percent, the growth in part-time employees has accelerated since around the end of last year, resulting in a year-on-year rise in the ratio of part-time employees (Charts 24[1] and [2]).
+In terms of employment (Chart 26[1]), the number of employees in the Labour Force Survey has marked an increase of about 1.0 percent on a year-on-year basis and that of regular employees in the Monthly Labour Survey has been in the range of 1.5-2.0 percent; they have both continued to increase steadily.
+Looking at the number of regular employees in the Monthly Labour Survey in detail, while full-time employees have continued to increase steadily at around 1.0 percent, the growth in part-time employees has accelerated since around the end of last year, resulting in a year-on-year rise in the ratio of part-time employees (Charts 26[1] and [2]).